leolani/emissor/convert2gmrc/README.md

 # convert2gmrc

+**This has been moved to https://github.com/tae898/multimodal-datasets.**

-This directory includes a shell script to download the datasets and a python script to annotate them in the GMRC format.
+<s>This directory includes a shell script to download the datasets and a python script to annotate them in the GMRC format.

 Below is an example of loading the GMRC annotated MELD dataset with the webapp GUI.